amandanagai/tumblr_collector/README.md

 # tumblr_collector

-**NOTE: Refactoring, improvements in progress.
-If I had more time, I would:
+**NOTE: If I had more time, I would:
 - add error handling
 - add tests
-- fix css styling and display of tumblr post information on the "blog tiles"
+- design the display of tumblr post information in "blog tiles"
-- refactor app.js to be more concise (e.g. move functions into helper files, etc)
 - fix 1 remaining react error

 Description: This is a simple Rails/React webapp for searching tumblr by blogname and/or tag.
 You can save favorites (for demo only; does not persist).
 Uses tumblr API.